 - 'Anti-bacterial' properties.

 The more elaborate the toilet seat, the greater day-to-day comfort you'll enjoy.
-One example of this can be found with mid-range toilet seat models with soft close hinges to prevent seats and lids from slamming down when being closed.
+For example, most mid-range toilet seat will feature soft close hinges to prevent seats and lids from slamming down

-As a basic rule of thumb, low-end toilets are white.
-Different colours start to become available as you reach mid-range products.
-If you're looking for the perfect resin toilet seat with a picture of New York, or some bold colours or patterns, you should plan to spend around £40.
-If the bathroom is equipped with a wall-hung toilet, the dimensions should still be the same, although it never hurts to check the measurements and spacing for your fixings.
+As a rule of thumb, low-end toilets are white while mid-range models tend to come in more colours.
+If you're looking for the perfect resin toilet seat with a printed design,bold colours or patterns, you should set aside at least £40.
+If you have a wall-hung toilet, the dimensions of the seat should still be the same, although it never hurts to check the measurements and spacing for your fixings.

-All that's left now is to choose the toilet seat of your interior decor dreams!
-Happy bathroom shopping!
+All that's left now is to choose the toilet seat of your dreams!

 Guide written by: